Henry L. Berman

 Originally from Massachusetts, Henry now lives in Washington, DC.
 When not here, you might find him, still camera to his eye, exploring back roads and wilderness trails.

-Prior to joining Exponent Philanthropy, Brian worked as a program assistant at the Community Foundation of Greater Flint and as membership coordinator at the Council on Foundations where he developed his passion for philanthropy.
+Prior to joining Exponent Philanthropy, Brian worked as a program assistant at the Community Foundation of Greater Flint and in membership at the Council on Foundations where he developed his passion for philanthropy.
 He holds a BA in international relations from Michigan State University.

 Brian is a native Michigander who spends his free time running and cheering for his beloved Spartans.

-Andy develops resources and programs on grantmaking, leadership, and trends in small-staffed philanthropy and is a trained facilitator in civic reflection.
-He works to empower more foundations and donors to take advantage of their unique position to provide leadership on important issues they feel passionate about.
+Andy advises staff, funders, and other leaders in the field through his experience with grantmaking, leadership, and trends in small-staffed philanthropy.
+He is also a trained facilitator in civic reflection and works to empower more foundations and donors to leverage their unique position to provide leadership on important issues they feel passionate about.

 Andy is a DC native and has spent countless hours exploring the Chesapeake Bay with his wife and daughter.

-Serenity works to ensure the growth and success of our programs, content, and membership through innovative marketing and communications strategies.
-She is a marketing and membership nerd to the core and has been championing the work of associations for the majority of her career.
+Serenity works to ensure the growth and success of our community through integrated marketing strategies that are grounded in our core values.
+She is a marketing nerd to the core and has been championing the work of associations for the majority of her career.

 Althea keeps our members informed and connected through creative educational programs and learning opportunities.
-She coordinates our biennial CONNECT Conference and manages the organization’s distance learning programs, bridging the geographic gap of our national membership.
+She coordinates a wide range of virtual learning programs—from webinars to conferences—bridging the geographic gap of our national membership.

 Althea brings national nonprofit programming experience from her previous position at the World Affairs Councils of America, where she also helped to spearhead and manage grant-making activities.
 She has a BA in International Relations from American University, including one year of study in Economic Geography at the London School of Economics.
 She possesses professional and personal experience in international exchange and citizen diplomacy and is passionate about global issues and the importance of lifelong education.